MXET/resources/methods.md

 ## Aluminum Extrusions
 Rails, brackets, examples, and SOLIDWORKS demonstration to save you tons of time.
 All the top information for building with aluminum extrusions - please watch before you plan your design!
+The video below includes 5 minutes near the end which is a tutorial for setting up a 3D frame for any design in Solidworks with Weldments.
+This method is far less work than manually arranging an assembly, and automatically produces the cut list, corner angles and lengths.
+I also show you how to add the 20mm or 30mm extrusion to your CAD library, with the example files (profile and assembly) included in the download.
 * download [solidworks example files, 2mb](https://lobfile.com/file/ML2JEkJs.zip)

 <iframe width="1250" src="https://www.youtube.com/embed/cLrIE6ltErE" title="Aluminum Extrusions Fundamentals" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Power your Prototype